rayyanshuda/borough-battle/README.md

 # borough-battle
-In this game, the user plays against the computer in a turn-based text game in an attempt to take over the five boroughs: LEAF VILLAGE, SAND VILLAGE, CLOUD VILLAGE, STONE, VILLAGE, MIST VILLAGE
+In this game, the user plays against the computer in a turn-based text game in an attempt to take over the five boroughs: Leaf Village, Sand Village, Cloud Village, Stone Village, and Mist Village

-GAME PLAY:
+GAMEPLAY:

 The game is divided into three parts: the placement, the building, and the final battle.